junmuta/easy_linescan/README.md

 ## How it works:

-This program takes vertical slices out of each frame, and putting them next to each other for the output image.
+This program takes vertical slices out of each frame, and puts them next to each other for the output image.
 Unfourtunately, using constant slice widths leads to warping when the speed of the train changes:
 ![warped image of xtrapolis train](https://github.com/junmuta/easy_linescan/blob/main/demo/warped_xtrap.png?raw=true)